-In this section, we turn to agent-based simulators.
-To demonstrate how control as inference might possibly be used to inform \textit{regional} policy decisions, we consider a scenario where an {\em influenza} (not \cov{}) outbreak has occurred in Allegheny County (similarly to \cite{GRE-13-FRED}), and policy makers wish to limit the number of infected to less than 10\% of the county’s population.
+In this section, we consider a scenario where an \emph{influenza} (not \cov{}) outbreak has occurred in Allegheny County (similarly to \cite{GRE-13-FRED}), and policy makers wish to limit the number of infected to less than 10\% of the county’s population.
 To achieve this hypothetical goal policy-makers might consider the following five controls among others (corresponding to the $\theta$ parameter defined in Table~\ref{tab:prior_params}): \begin{itemize} \item A ``social distancing'' policy which mandates all citizens stay home for a fixed period of time.
-Here, policy makers must influence: \begin{enumerate} \item $\theta_1,$ a \textit{shelter-in-place duration}, or the length of time a social distancing policy must be in place. \item $\theta_2,$ a \textit{shelter-in-place compliance rate}, or the percentage of the population to which this policy applies. \end{enumerate} \item $\theta_3,$ a \emph{symptomic isolation rate}, the fraction of symptomatic individuals that self isolate during an epidemic. \item $\theta_4,$ a \emph{school closure attack rate threshold}, a threshold on the total percentage of people infected that automatically triggers a three-week school closure when exceeded. \item $\theta_5,$ a \emph{hand washing compliance}, the percentage of the population that washes their hands regularly. \end{itemize}
+Here, policy makers must influence: \begin{enumerate} \item $\theta_1,$ a \emph{shelter-in-place duration}, or the length of time a social distancing policy must be in place. \item $\theta_2,$ a \emph{shelter-in-place compliance rate}, or the percentage of the population to which this policy applies. \end{enumerate} \item $\theta_3,$ a \emph{symptomatic isolation rate}, the fraction of symptomatic individuals that self isolate during an epidemic. \item $\theta_4,$ a \emph{school closure attack rate threshold}, a threshold on the total percentage of people infected that automatically triggers a three-week school closure when exceeded. \item $\theta_5,$ a \emph{hand washing compliance}, the percentage of the population that washes their hands regularly. \end{itemize}

 [2]{\text{Uniform}(#1, #2)}

 For simplicity of results interpretation we have put uniform priors, appropriately continuous or discrete, on intervals of interest for these controllable parameters.

 Also relative to \eqref{eq:control-inference} we choose $Y_t$ to be a binary variable indicating if the proportion of the county's infected population is below 10\% on day $t$.
 By inferring $p(\theta | \forall_t : Y_t = 1$), we characterize which control values will lead to this desired outcome.